Want to improve how your site shows up on social platforms like Facebook, Twitter and LinkedIn?

 By adding some simple social meta tags, you can do just that.

-They improve your visibility and increase your traffic by making your updates more engaging, thereby attracting more clicks and shares.
+Social meta tags improve your visibility and increase your traffic by making your updates more engaging, thereby attracting more clicks and shares.

 With the right image and description, you can improve engagement by often 100s of percent.

-Social meta tags are how you control exactly what’s shown, including:
+You use them to control exactly what’s shown, including:

 - The title